Skip to Content

 • Why is the bowling alley being sold?
 Maybe the facility isn’t generating enough revenue to still be profitable, which you will want to know before investing.

 • Are there any renovations needed?
-The bowling alley could probably use a bit of a facelift once it’s under your management, so make sure to keep remodeling costs in mind.
+The bowling alley could probably use a bit of a facelift once it’s under your management, so make sure to keep the remodeling costs range in mind; an extra $50,000 to $65,000 could be added.

 • What is the condition of the supplies and bowling equipment?
-Can you take ownership and go into business the next day, or do the pins and machines need an upgrade?
+Can you take ownership and go into business the next day, or do the lanes, pins, and machines need an upgrade?

-Buying an existing bowling alley could be a way of fast-tracking your dream of owning a bowling alley, but make sure to do your due diligence so that dream doesn’t become a financial nightmare.
+Buying an existing bowling alley could be a way of fast-tracking your dream of owning a bowling alley, but make sure to do your due diligence and the dollars make sense so that dream doesn’t become a financial nightmare.

 Three Things to Consider Before Opening a Bowling Alley